The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Validation with -body simulation mock catalogues

-To test the accuracy of the code, we first use it to measure the power spectrum of some of the original D\"ammerung Simulation redshift snapshots, where our results can easily be compared to the output of \texttt{CAMB} nonlinear power spectra at the specified redshift, as well as the power measured by \texttt{GADGET-4} \cite{Springeletal2021}.
+To test the accuracy of the code, we first applied it to measure the power spectrum of the original D\"ammerung Simulation redshift snapshots, where our results can easily be compared to the output of \texttt{CAMB} nonlinear power spectra at the specified redshift, as well as the power measured by \texttt{GADGET-4} \cite{Springeletal2021}.
 We perform the measurements in 25 logarithmically spaced bins, where the upper and lower bin edges are set to match the largest and smallest modes supported by the box, giving bin edges such that $0.0021\kMpc \leq k \leq 1.07\kMpc$, and bin width $\log_{10}(\Delta k/[\kMpc]) = 0.108$.

-\Figure{fig:lightcone1:daemmerung_pk} presents the results from these tests, where we measure the power spectrum at redshifts $z = 0.0$ and $z = 1.5$, which is the approximate redshift range spanned by our lightcone simulations.
+Figure \ref{fig:lightcone1:daemmerung_pk} presents the results from these tests, where we measure the power spectrum at redshifts $z = 0.0$ and $z = 1.5$, which is the approximate redshift range spanned by our lightcone simulations.
 We see excellent agreement between our measurements and the nonlinear prediction from \texttt{CAMB} and \texttt{GADGET} across all scales.
-Note that the error bars are based on \Eqn{eq:FKPCov2} and that we have computed the spectrum all the way to the Nyquist frequency of the Fourier mesh with no resultant boost in power which is characteristic of aliasing effects.
+At the largest scales, just beyond the turnover scale, we see a slight increase in power relative to the linear theory.
+This we attribute to cosmic variance.
+As we will in the next section, this noise feature is also present in the lightcone measurements.
+Note that the error bars are based on \Eqn{eq:FKPCov2} and that we have computed the spectrum all the way to the Nyquist frequency of the Fourier mesh with no resultant boost in power, characteristic of aliasing effects.
 This gives us confidence that the estimator methodology is working as desired, and we now move on to tackle the analysis of the lightcone data.